Direct Cash Assistance

 From application submission, it takes only 7-10 days to issue payments to qualified applicants, and the program offers a variety of payment options to ensure we can serve banked and unbanked individuals.
 The application platform is intuitive and easy-to-use, but we also provide instructions and support in multiple languages.

 The project was possible through partnerships with trusted community-based organizations across the state to screen individuals and complete the application process.
-The LBWF has a growing network of over 20+ screening organizations for cash assistance and/or rental assistance.
-To apply for this assistance, we encourage applicants to reach out directly to LBWF screening organizations that are located in their region to learn more.
+The LBWF created and worked with a network of over 20+ screening organizations for cash assistance and/or rental assistance:

 - Adelante Community Development